True or false? Heart attack symptoms differ in men and women

 When you think of heart attack symptoms, what comes to mind first?
 Most people assume a heart attack will present with intense chest pain or pressure, and while that’s true some of the time, there are lots of other things to watch out for.

 When it comes to a heart attack, it’s important to recognize that men and women do, in fact, typically have different symptoms.
-According to Lawrence Kline, DO, a cardiologist with HonorHealth Heart Group – Arrowhead, women having a heart attack often don't have the classic crushing chest pain that most of us associate with a heart attack.
+According to Lawrence Kline, DO, a cardiologist with HonorHealth Heart Care – Arrowhead, women having a heart attack often don't have the classic crushing chest pain that most of us associate with a heart attack.
 Women are more likely to have more subtle heart attack symptoms, such as fatigue, shortness of breath and jaw pain.
 If they do have chest pain, it’s usually only noticed while they're at rest.
 By comparison, men having a heart attack most often experience chest pain when they're active or exercising.

 In addition to these obvious differences in heart attack symptoms, there is a lot going on inside the body that highlights further differences between women and men when it comes to heart health.
 “Women tend to have a higher systolic blood pressure, higher triglyceride levels and higher levels of high-sensitive C-reactive protein or HsCRP, which is a marker for inflammation and increased acute risk for heart disease,” says Dr. Kline.